jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ### Step 4

-Eplore the tooling in the next section that can be used to now connect to the gNMI API securely using the certificates and trustpoint configuration that has ben enabled.
+Explore the tooling in the next section that can be used to now connect to the gNMI API securely using the certificates and trustpoint configuration that has been enabled.

 ## Tooling

 ### YANGSuite with the gNMI Insecure Server on port 50052

 The YANGSuite GUI based tooling is used to visually interact with the gNMI API.
 Refer to the NETCONF/YANG module for details of YANGSuite workflows.
+Open Chrome on Desktop and click on the YangSuite bookmark.

-Follow the workflow below to build and run the GET RPC for the Vlan1 interface
+Follow the workflow below to build and run the GET RPC for the Vlan1 interface.
+And also, complete workflow shown in the below gif image.

 ![](./yangsuite_get_ocif_vlan1.png)